Easy recipe from smothered greens cooked with bacon and onions.

 Confession time: I hated greens as a kid but I love them now.
 My Dad grew Swiss chard and I would do anything to avoid eating it.
 Now I like all kinds of greens: dandelion, collard, mustard, chard, beet and turnips.
 Especially when you cook them with bacon and onions.

 You can also use any kind of bacon: pork, turkey, beef or even tempeh.
 You might want to add a little olive oil if your bacon is not very fatty.
-The fat helps reduce the bitterness in the greens.

 One word of warning if you have never cooked with greens before – they will shrink!
 You will start with a pot full of green leaves and end up with about a third of a pot of cooked greens.